PART 8

 The follow-through is your landing cycle.
 If you overshoot the runway, you grind the spine.
 Finishing tall means the body holds its frame after the strike.

-- 4. The Touch and Go: At impact, hit Zone 5 (100%).
+The Touch and Go: At impact, hit Zone 5 (100%).
 Maintain the momentum of your core inward after the shot.
+This is a seamless rhythm where the clubface stays aligned and the hips continue to drive.

 🔗 Research